Asia shares bounce after rout, rush for dollars causing stress

 strategy at Westpac.

-“It could last until global capital flows and investor risk appetite normalises, possibly months away.”
+“It could last until global capital flows and investor risk appetite normalizes, possibly months away.”

 The euro was not far from three-year lows at $1.0731, having shed 3.3% for the week so far - the steepest decline since mid-2015.
 The dollar did ease back a touch to 110.22 yen, but was still up 2.1% on the week.